Estimated reading time: 7 minutes

 One way to do this is to send the survey out monthly to smaller groups of volunteers so that you begin collecting monthly data.

-Any way is fine as long as you keep track of who received a survey and when they received it, so you don’t accidentally send the same person a survey month after month.
+Any way is fine as long as you keep track of who received a survey and when, so you don’t accidentally send the same person a survey month after month.

 3. After Special Events

-Volunteers who help with events always have a great perspective on what worked and what things could be improved.
+Volunteers who help with events always have a great perspective on what worked and what could be improved.

 They see things from two perspectives.